danigulyas/wrappa/README.md

 ### Why the heck i would use it anyways?

+An example use-case:

-Given that the implementation of most IoC containers are sync, You might encounter the situation that You have to use a library which provides only async return of it's connection object, but You don't want to hack through it Yourself, so You can then use `Wrappa`.
+Given that most IoC containers are sync, You might encounter the situation that You have to use a library which provides only async return of it's connection object, but You don't want to hack through it yourself nor You want to add extra noise to every place where the lib is used to wait for the connection.

+So You can then make a go with `Wrappa` and hopefully skip the suffering.

-Examples to be added.
+Code examples to be added.

 ### Questions, suggestions